Army

 Military Obligation

-Newly commissioned officers incur a minimum of four years of active duty service obligation.
+Newly commissioned Cadets into Active Duty incur a minimum of four years of active duty service obligation.
+Cadets commissioned into USAR or NG incur a eight year service obligation.

 Chair: Lieutenant Colonel Thomas R Church